 How to Play

-In this remake of the game Deckswabber, you play the role of Scrap, our favorite Gnorbu stowaway from the Journey to the Lost Isle.
+In this remake of the game Deckswabber, you play the role of Scrap, our favourite Gnorbu stowaway from the Journey to the Lost Isle.
 After returning on the SS Primella, he now finds himself in a whole new mess of trouble.
 The pair of thugs who framed him for a previous crime, which led to him hiding aboard the SS Primella, have started their next heist.
 If you can help Scrap gather and return all of the stolen goods, then he might be able to clear his reputation!

 Yeah, but did you do it?
 Uh uh, not guilty!